 Fig.6 Stretch straightening of straight materials

-Step 1: The plate convex face of sheet metal should be placed on the platform, the sheet metal can be held with the left hand and the hammer can be held with the right hand.
+- Place the plate’s convex face on the platform, holding the sheet metal with the left hand and the hammer with the right hand.

-Step 2∶Strike should start from around the edge of the sheet and gradually close to the center of the convex drum surface, as shown in Figure 4.
+- Start striking around the edge of the sheet and gradually move closer to the center of the convex drum surface, as shown in Figure 4.

-Step 1: A wavy sheet should be placed on the platform, the sheet metal can be held with the left hand and the hammer can be held with the right hand.
+- Place the wavy sheet on the platform, holding it with the left hand and the hammer with the right hand.

-Step 2: The percussion starts from the middle of the sheet and gradually spreads around, as shown in Figure 7.
+- Start striking in the middle of the sheet and gradually move outwards, as shown in Figure 7.

-Step 1: The warped sheet should be placed on the platform, the sheet metal can be held with the left hand and the hammer can be held with the right hand.
+Step 1: Place the warped sheet on the platform and hold the sheet metal with your left hand and the hammer with your right hand.

-Step 2: Tapping starts along the diagonal line without warpage, and then it stretches to both sides in order to make it stretch and correct, as shown in Figure 8.
+Step 2: Begin tapping along the unwarped diagonal line, and then extend to both sides in order to stretch and correct the sheet, as shown in Figure 8.

-Step 3: After the sheet is basically corrected, a wooden hammer is used to perform an adjustment strike to make the entire tissue stretch evenly.
+Step 3: After the sheet has been mostly corrected, use a wooden hammer to make a final adjustment strike to ensure that the entire tissue is stretched evenly.

 Fig.8 Straightening of diagonal warpage